Chapter 1: The Wish

 And to think, all this death took place for such small shards...

 Naraku's words echoed through her mind as if he was still standing behind her, whispering the dark truths she refused to bring to the surface.
-Her thoughts turned to Inuyasha, worried about the bloody wound still fresh in his chest.
-She looked around the wasteland for the hanyou, but when her eyes found him, her heart seemed to plummet.
-He was still slumped over Kikyou's lifeless form, unmoving.
+Her thoughts turned to Inuyasha and the wound still fresh in his chest.
+She peered across the wasteland for the hanyou, but when her eyes found him, her heart seemed to plummet.
+He was slumped over Kikyou's lifeless body, unmoving.

 'No,' she thought.
 'He can't be...'